Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Walk away from Al-Rashidi entirely.

-Recommend terminating the Al-Rashidi engagement.
-The combination of a shell company, unverifiable references, PEP connection to the decision-maker, above-market commission, and refusal of ABC clauses constitutes an unacceptable bribery risk under s.6.
-Propose Meridian bid independently using a legitimate Omani law firm for regulatory navigation, accepting lower odds of winning.
+Terminate the engagement.
+Shell company plus unverifiable references plus PEP connection plus above-market commission plus refusal of ABC clauses is an unacceptable bribery risk under s.6.
+Bid independently using a legitimate Omani law firm for regulatory navigation, accept lower odds of winning.

 Your choice